XCSoar/website/develop/index.md

 - **Development**: Can you speak C++?
 Get the source code, hack it, and [submit your patches](/discover/mailinglist.html#developer_list).
 - **Testing**: Download XCSoar, test it, and [report bugs](/develop/new_ticket.html).
 - **Documentation**: We need editors for the XCSoar manual.
 It is outdated, and needs some care.
+[Start here and get involved](http://bugs.xcsoar.org/wiki/Advanced/Manual).
 - **Translation**: Check our [Launchpad page](https://translations.launchpad.net/xcsoar/trunk) if you want to help.